 - Outlast them – demand they eat what is serve, and continue serving it until it’s eaten

-I’m thinking that it’s not.
 As a child of the 80s, I’ve seen a lot of my friends grow up picky. picky. picky.
 And then get sick. sick. sick.
-They struggle with eczema, infertility, chronic fatigue syndrome, depression, anxiety, lethargy, digestive trouble, brain fog…
+My peers struggle with eczema, infertility, chronic fatigue syndrome, depression, anxiety, lethargy, digestive trouble, brain fog…

 The phrase: A healthy appetite…